Image shows a toy heart and stethoscope sitting on a table

 The History of National Nurses Week

-Nurses week has been around, in some form, for over 40+, but now more than ever, our Nurses need our support.
-This article will serve as a Nurses Week 101, breaking down the long history of Nurses week, the current state of healthcare workers, and offer ways you and your organization can celebrate one of your most vital resources.
+Nurses week has been around, in some form, for over 40+ years, but now more than ever, our Nurses need our support.
+This article will serve as a Nurses Week 101, breaking down the long history of Nurses week, the current state of healthcare workers, and meaningful ways for you and your organization to celebrate one of your most vital resources: nurses.

 Nurses Week began when former President Ronald Reagan signed a proclamation on March 25th, 1982, declaring that “National Recognition Day for Nurses” would be celebrated on May 6th, 1982.
 In 1990, the American Nurses Association (ANA) expanded the recognition to a week-long celebration, from May 6-12, as National Nurses Week.
 Celebrated annually, it highlights the contributions, sacrifices, and impact of nurses across the globe.